- What defines an accomplishment?

 One concrete way of showing your employees how much you appreciate them, and for those really big accomplishments, is to give them a material reward - whether that’s an experience, gift or voucher.
 One of the hardest things can be sourcing and implementing an employee reward system, at a budget that suits you.

-Perkbox Recognition lets users set polls to reward and incentivise each other’s accomplishments, and promote a friendly sense of competition between colleagues.
+Celebration hub also lets users create polls to reward and incentivise each other’s accomplishments, and promote healthy competition.
 Even better, you can set polls that align with your company’s goals and values, and endorse specifically valued contributions to the company ethos.

 When you recognise and reward your employees, you're showing you care about them as individuals and invaluable members of your team.
 It shows that you acknowledge the hard work they’re putting in, and appreciate the discipline and innovation that they’re bringing to work every single day.

 But without a good employee rewards system, it’s hard to keep that up - and even harder to maintain a consistent sense of accomplishment and motivation for your employees.
 But if that sounds like too big of a job in your already busy schedule, don’t worry - we’ve streamlined it all for you into one, easy-to-use system.